starfighterheavy/rapido/README.md

 This will permit all parameters in `create` and `update` actions.

+## Notes

+Authentication & AppController functionality will be deprecated in v0.6 and removed in v1.0.
+With the 1.0 release, Rapido will remove all functionality that is not strictly oriented to streamlining API Controller development and security.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.